Paid Internship Positions

 Current Open Internship Positions

-JOB RESPONSIBILITIES: Will learn proper turfgrass management techniques through hands-on experience in the day to day management of the turf within the Winterthur Garden and Estate.
+JOB RESPONSIBILITIES: The Intern will learn proper turfgrass management techniques through hands-on experience in the day to day management of the turf within the Winterthur Garden and Estate.
 This intern will gain experience in handling a range of mowers and turf situations.
 The intern will also assist with the maintenance of the historic naturalistic design of the garden by learning and practicing good safety and excellent horticultural and turfgrass management techniques, e.g., fertilizing, planting, pruning, snow removal, leaf removal, mowing, spraying pesticides, mulching, weedeating, lawn aeration and seeding.
 The intern will also learn the cultural requirements and botanical nomenclature of the plants along with the design principles and environmental stewardship used in the Winterthur Garden.

 JOB REQUIREMENTS: Minimum education: enrolled in an accredited turfgrass/horticulture program or related field and has successfully completed related coursework.
 Minimum knowledge/skills: Basic knowledge of gardening and turf maintenance techniques and terminology, Ability to operate horticultural hand-tools and power equipment safely.
 Valid driverís license, acceptable driving record and ability to lift 50 lbs.
 Ability to execute oral and written directions and to work independently, Ability to express ideas clearly, orally and in writing, Minimum experience: 6 months educational and/or field experience in the study of turf grass/horticulture or related field.